 The Roaring Twenties

 Standard of living

 Average incomes in the USA increased by 27%.

 The hours worked went down from 48 to 44 hours per week.
 Most people had electricity by the end of the 1920s, & bought goods like refrigerators, washing machines & vacuum cleaners.

 Motor car

 In the 1920s over 15 million cars were made.

 Over 4 million people were employed by the motor industry.
 Lots of industry depended on the motor industry e.g. rubber & glass, plus the oil industry.

 Roads were built & people starting visiting places - tourism increased.

 Radio

 In the 1920s over 10 million radios were sold.
 Over 50 million people were regularly listening to the radio, with hundreds of stations across the country, listening to news, sports events, drama & music inc. jazz.

 Hollywood

-Cinemas appeared in every tow & city in the USA.
+Cinemas appeared in every town & city in the USA.
 A weekly visit was normal.
 Movies were silent until 1927.
-Stars included: Charlie Greta Garbo and Ru Valentino.
+Stars included: Charlie Chaplin, Greta Garbo and Rudolph

-Films began to be Hollywood, Los Ange
+Films began to be made in Hollywood, Los Angeles.

 Women

+Valentino.

-The role of some women change in the 1920s.
+The role of some women changed in the 1920s.
 Women became more independent, had jobs, went to parties (known as 'flappers') etc. Though changes were in towns & cities.
 Little changed in the countryside.

-ROARING TWENTIES

-ROARING TWENTIES

-The 1920s was known as the Roaring Twenties, when the economy was bo for many people.
-People for the first time had electrical goods, cars, radios etc. Cars changed the way people lived: suburbs on the edge of toy went on day trips & holidays.
+ROARING TWENTIES ROARING TWENTIES The 1920s was known as the Roaring Twenties, when the economy was booming for many people.
+People for the first time had electrical goods, cars, radios etc. Cars changed the way people lived: suburbs on the edge of towns & cities grew, people went on day trips & holidays.
+Mass Production Factories set up assembly lines to produce goods more quickly & cheaper.

-Mass Production

-Factories set up assembly lines to produce goods more quickly & cheaper.

 Each worker did only one or two jobs.
-Henry Ford used assembly lines to make cheap cars (ModelT).

-Finance

-Companies were able to bor money to modernise their factories & mass produce.

-Hire Purch

-People borrov d money to goods & pai ck weekly.

-T S.

-ne stoc People inv ought es.
-If the nade a of this ven back to shareholders non s.The shareholders can also as div sell company makes a increases. me a way of 'getting rich quick'.

-t Policy: Tariffs

-US govt. pa. ney-McCumber Act 922 which increases s (taxes) on goods imported (brought in).

-ade in the USA cheaper so de thin people bought US goods.

-S govt. reduced taxes so companies invested the money.
+Henry Ford used assembly lines to make cheap cars (Model T).
+Finance Companies were able to borrow money to modernise their factories & mass produce.
+Hire Purchase People borrowed money to buy goods & paid it back weekly.
+Stock Market People invested in the stock market.
+They bought shares in companies.
+If the company made a profit some of this money is given back to the shareholders as dividends.
+The shareholders can also sell their shares.
+If the company makes a profit the share price increases.
+It became a way of 'getting rich quick'.
+Government Policy: Tariffs The US govt. passed the Fordney-McCumber Act 1922 which increased tariffs (taxes) on goods imported (brought in).
+This made things made in the USA cheaper so people bought US goods.
+The US govt. reduced taxes so companies invested the money.
 People paid less tax so bought more goods.

-Reasons Economic Growth
+for Economic Growth

-Advertising

-Companies starting advertising their goods, on the radio, in magazines & newspapers, encouraging people to buy more things.
+Advertising Companies starting advertising their goods, on the radio, in magazines & newspapers, encouraging people to buy more things.
+New inventions Electricity changed how Americans lived.

-New inventions

-Electricity changed how Americans lived.
 Mass production made electrical goods cheap.
 New inventions came all the time and people wanted to but the latest products.

-Confidence

-The 'Roaring Twenties' created an atmosphere where everybody thought they could make money & afford all the goods they wanted e.g. electrical goods, cars etc - often on hire purchase.
+Confidence The 'Roaring Twenties' created an atmosphere where everybody thought they could make money & afford all the goods they wanted e.g. electrical goods, cars etc - often on hire purchase.
 Inter-dependent reasons see how each reason is linked to the others, they are interdependent.
 One succeed, all succeed, One failure, all failure?